AbdullahAli/node-stream-to-mongo-db/README.md

 `stream-to-mongo-db` allows you to stream objects directly into a MongoDB databases, using a read stream (an a S3 file, local file, a Web API or even another MongoDB database).
 The best thing about this package is it allows you to control the size of the `batch` before issuing a write to mongo - see [CONFIG](#config)

+# SUPPORTED NODE VERSIONS

+This package supports Node.js versions `4`, `5` and `6`.
+If you require another version to be supported, please raise an issue.

 # USAGE

 ```javascript